Free cookie consent management tool by TermsFeed

 How Do Compression Fittings Work?

-1. Insert the Pipe or Tube: The pipe or tube is inserted into the fitting body.
+1. Insert the pipe or tube: Push the tube into the fitting body until it seats fully.

 Key Components of a Compression Fitting

-A compression fitting generally consists of three main parts:
+A typical compression fitting includes three main parts:

 Benefits of Compression Fittings